Rosuav/ThirdSquare/README.md

 the duration of one "session", with no passengers remaining on board across a session break.
 For instance, a bus might return to the depot, shut down, and relinquish its IP address, but if it reboots during a run, matters could become extremely messy if its IP changes.
+More importantly, it is not possible for two validation nodes to share an IP address (eg NAT).

 The IP address is tied to a public key.
 Consequently, each vehicle must have a single encryption computer; it may have multiple validators, but they will be